U.S Census deadline moved up

-There is renewed urgency to fill out your 2020 U.S Census forms as there may now be less time to complete the nationwide headcount.
+There is renewed urgency to fill out the 2020 U.S. Census forms as there may now be less time to complete the nationwide headcount.

 The U.S Secretary of Commerce announced Monday that there is a new target date to end the 2020 census data collection period, through door-knocking efforts and self-reporting, from Oct.
 31 to Oct.
 5.